fierylion/DawaFasta-API/README.md

+# Motivation

+Applying for intenship at `Medikea Company`

 # DawaFasta-API
 Dawa Fasta connects customers with multiple pharmacies to buy medicine online, while allowing pharmacies to expand their reach and sell or buy in bulk orders Online.